llhopital/paper_replication/Aligishiev_Blotevogel_Economic_Modelling_2025/README.txt

 2. Run the script replicate_results.m to reproduce the main quantitative results.

-Figures A, B, and C from the paper will be automatically saved in the ./charts subfolder.
+Figures 4, 5, 6, 7, 8 and all figures in the appendices of the paper will be automatically generated abd saved in the ./charts subfolder.

 Requirements: MATLAB must be installed.
 The package includes Dynare 4.5.6.